jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 ---
 ##Enabling your Bluemix account
 To manage your billing, you must have a Bluemix account.
 Go to the [IBM Bluemix home page](https://bluemix.net/) and log in or sign up for a new account.
-The Bluemix dashboard gives you an overview of the active Bluemix space for your organization.
+The Bluemix dashboard gives you an overview of the active Bluemix space for the Bluemix space that is associated with your project.
 (The organization is the account owner's user name.)

 The Delivery Pipeline and Track & Plan Add-ons are the services that link your Bluemix and IBM DevOps Services projects together.